 However, once you hit the $25,000 balance mark, you’ll snag a higher rate.
-Or, you can take advantage of Tier Booster: if you are below $25,000 but still make at least $100 in deposits each month, you will still qualify for the upper tier rate.
-Upper tier accounts earn a much-higher rate of 2.15% APY, making the Savings Builder account even more enticing.
+Or, you can take advantage of Tier Booster: if you are below $25,000 but still make at least $100 in deposits each month, you will still qualify for the upper-tier rate.
+Upper-tier accounts earn a much higher rate, making the Savings Builder account even more enticing.

 If you haven’t reached a $25,000 balance by evaluation day, or haven’t made an additional $100 in deposits that month (your initial opening deposit doesn’t count, by the way), you’ll be bumped to the base tier for the next month.
 And vice versa.